HagOrMan/personal-dump/README.md

 5. After that, I ran the workflow in my private repo but without the step that commits to the public repo, as one final check that the modifications to the public repo looked the way I wanted them to.
 6. I realized that my code didn't actually work, because the changed files weren't being fetched from git correctly.
 This required changing how the private repo is checked out in the first stage of the `.yml` file, and modifying the `git diff` line to use `github.event.before`.
 7. I then realized with some more testing that subfolders didn't work, as the `_public` would be stripped from folder names as well if they existed.
 This required a small regex change.
+8. I found that files which were markdown but not modified in the latest commit would have their processing undone, so I had to make a "smarter" version of the script which only touched modified files.
+   - This was fun because I also explored GitHub Actions Summary in doing so for testing, and the output of the automated workflows has never looked nicer.
+   - It took effort and testing to make sure the file paths looked good, the correct files were modified, and then that the logging worked properly.
+   - I tested every case of addition, modification, deletion, and rename, and dealt with a file path with an extra `./`, plus my logs not displaying anything because I didn't escape the \` which surrounded the file name (I logged something like "added file `file.txt`").